AnkitBarik/planetMagFields/doc/examples.rst

 Get field along a trajectory
 *****************************

 You can obtain field components along a trajectory (for example, obtained from NASA's `SPICE Toolkit <https://naif.jpl.nasa.gov/naif/toolkit.html>`_) using the function :py:func:`Planet.orbit_path <planetmagfields.Planet.orbit_path>`.
+This also uses the `SHTns <https://bitbucket.org/nschaeff/shtns>`_ library for spherical harmonic transforms.
 Usage example below using some points from the Cassini Grand Finale:

 .. code-block:: python